PneumaSolutions/rim-manual-old/src/workingwithsessions.md

     * This option shows if the target's machine is running an older version of RIM
 * Minimize Session: brings control back to your machine as described above
     * You can also use the shortcut windows+shift+m to minimize the session.
+* Transfer File to Target: Appears if a file is on the clipboard.
+    * Although this alternate method of completing a file transfer is always available, it is only necessary for transferring files to Mac targets.
 * Flip Session: Allows your client to remote control your machine and hear its audio.
 As the original controller, you can flip the session back by selecting this option a second time.
     * You can also use the keyboard shortcut Windows+Shift+F to flip the session back and forth.
 * Start/stop Voice Conversation: Allows you to toggle the voice chat on or off for your session.